It’s not rocket science…

 Why do people have trouble saving for retirement?

 Referring to dozens of interesting studies – his own and many others – Thaler reveals plenty of economic idiosyncrasies that seem to pervade human behavior.
 He also explores the wide ranging significance of these illogical peculiarities from stock market and housing bubbles to the NFL draft and game shows.
+If you want to learn how to invest in the stock market using investment apps uk, this book provides valuable insights into the behavioral patterns that can influence your investment decisions.
 His clever research strategies and thoughtful interpretations make for a consistently entertaining read.
+If you’re planning to start saving for your child’s future, know the junior ISA annual limits to make sure you have the right strategy in place.

 When he’s not deciphering people’s fiscal decisions, he’s revealing what it’s like to be an academic outsider.
 When you spend most of your time mischievously poking holes in the academic fantasy world that people have built their careers on, you tend to face some heated resistance.
 Thaler’s good natured descriptions of these battles are a highlight of the book.